geoant1/UCL_renewLibraryBooks_noFines/README.md

 ### Usage:
 * Don't forget to change the path for the recording in the record() method of Renew_library.py

-* Run the script using this command:
+* Run the script using this command in the terminal:
 ```
 <full path to the script> -u <your barcode> -p <your password>
 ```